wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ## Sending Histogram Distributions

-You can also compute a histogram distribution yourself and send it to the Wavefront proxy.
-A distribution allows you to send a group of points with a single value.
+A distribution allows you to send multiple points with a single value.

 To send histogram data as a distribution: